adbharadwaj/graphspace-manual/docs/Searching_Graphs.md

 ## Searching within Multiple Graphs

-The user can search for graph with a given name or node on [Graphs Page](http://www.graphspace.org/graphs/) by following the given steps:
+The user can search for search for networks that have a specific attribute or tag and contain one or more nodes using [simple syntax](query-semantics) on [Graphs Page](http://www.graphspace.org/graphs/) by following the given steps:

-1. Enter the name of the graph or node you are searching for in the search bar.
+1. Enter the name of the graph/node or specific network attribute mapping you are searching for in the search bar.
 2. Press `Enter` key or click on the `Search` button.

 In this example, the user searches for the list for graphs that contain the protein (node) `CTNNB1` (the symbol for β-catenin, a transcriptional regulator in the Wnt signaling pathway).
-The reduced list of graphs are the graphs where proteins names/labels (nodes) contain `CTNNB1` as a substring.
+The reduced list of graphs are the graphs where protein (node) ``name``, ``label`` or ``aliases`` contain `CTNNB1` as a substring.
+The match is case-insenstive.
 In the following example, There are six graphs owned by the user and thirty-two public graphs that contain this protein.
 Each link in the `Graph Name` column will take the user to a specific graph with the search term highlighted.
 In this example, the user clicks on the graph with the name `KEGG-Wnt-signaling-pathway` and reaches the graph for the Wnt pathway with the searched node highlighted.

 ![Searching within Multiple Graphs](_static/gifs/gs-screenshot-user1-searching-withing-multiple-graphs-with-caption.gif)